vgd10/UA_GIR_Tele_P04_DGGN/README.md

 - Subgroup 1: Topic used tool_twist_vel.
 Sets a velocity for next step.
 Requires substraction of current and previous position of phantom, division by time passed and then escalate it to kinova.

 - Subgroup 2: ???

+### S3 (Frozen solid)

+- No advancements done in previous session time gap.
+Same objectives

+#### Insight gained

+- Nothing at all, but github page readme has improved a lot